Get Started Here!

 Anyone can open one of these accounts by signing up for one on Vanguard (my recommendation), Fidelity, or any other brokerage.

-In general, the money that you put into this account has already been taxed (post-tax money) and any money made in the account is taxed when you take it out via capital gains taxes (long term capital gains taxes for money left in the account greater than 1 year are less than short term capital gains taxes).
+In general, the money that you put into this account has already been taxed (post-tax money) via income tax.
+And any money made in the account is taxed when you take it out via capital gains taxes (long term capital gains taxes for money left in the account greater than 1 year are less than short term capital gains taxes).

 However, you can remove the money from the account at any time without a penalty.
 Other accounts, as you will see, have age limits for withdrawal.
-Take money out before a certain age limit and you will be penalized.
+Take money out before a certain age limit and the IRS penalizes you.
 This is not the case with taxable accounts.

-401(k) investment account is probably the most common retirement investment account offered by employers.
+401(k) investment account is probably the most common retirement investment account available to employees.
 Additionally, self-employed individuals can open a solo 401(k).

-In a 401(k), the money you put in ($19,500 limit in 2020) is not yet taxed (pre-tax money).
-It then grows in the account and is taxed when you withdraw the money in the future.
+In a 401(k), the money you put in ($23,000 limit in 2024) is not yet taxed (pre-tax money).
+It then grows in the account and the IRS taxes you when you withdraw the money in the future.
 This is advantageous because your effective tax rate during your peak earning years in very likely to higher than it will be in retirement when you will take the money out.

 Often, employers will contribute to your 401(k) as well.
-Commonly, a “match” is offered in which the employer will contribute a certain amount if you contribute to the 401k to a certain level.
-The maximum combined employer-employee contribution in 2020 is $57,000.
+Commonly, employers offer a “match” in which the employer will contribute a certain amount if you contribute to the 401k to a certain level.
+The maximum combined employer-employee contribution in 2024 is $69,000.
 If you are self-employed with a solo 401(k), don’t worry.
 You can contribute as both employer and employee.

-The price for this tax advantage is that the money cannot be withdrawn prior to age 59½.
+The price for this tax advantage is that you can’t withdraw the money prior to age 59½.
 Take the money out before that age and you will pay a 10% penalty in addition to the typical taxes.

 By broad strokes, a 403 (b) account is very similar to a 401(k) with the exception that it is available to employees of public schools and certain tax exempt organization.

-457 investment account is another tax advantaged retirement account.
+457 investment account is another retirement account with tax advantages.
 It comes in two flavors: governmental 457 and non-governmental 457.

 Governmental 457 accounts are more common and cater to local and state public workers rather than for-profit employers like 401(k)s.